 - Buddhist Texts: Pali II (HR 1511)

-- Readings in Early Buddhist Texts (HR 1615), if texts are different from the texts studied in the course used to satisfy the requirement
+- Readings in Early Buddhist Texts (HR 1615), (may be repeated if different texts are studied)

 - Buddhism and the West (HR 2849, HR 2850, HR 8344)

-- Topics in Theravada Buddhist Thought (HR 2995)
+- Topics in Theravada Buddhist Thought (HR 2995), (may be repeated if different topics are studied)

 - Buddhist Ethics (HRCE 3002)